uvcyclotron/repokaka/AcceptanceTest.md

 2. git clone into your local machine and make changes.

 	* 2a.
 Use Case 1: The number of lines of change is less than 5.

 	* 2b.
 Use Case 2: The number of lines of change is greater than 5 and less than 10.

 	* 2c.
 Use case 3: The number of lines of change is greater than 10.

 3. git add

 4. git commit

 5. git push origin master

 6. Click on New pull request.
 Ensure that base fork is chethan1801/TestRepo and head fork is your own username/TestRepo.
 If there are no other open pull requests on https://github.com/chethan1801/TestRepo continue with step 7.
 Else, navigate to https://github.com/chethan1801/TestRepo and click on pull request associated with your user id.
 Skip to step 9.

 7. Click on Create new pull request.

 8. Enter a suitable title and click Create pull request.

 9. For different Use Cases.

 	* 9a.
 Use case 1: For a small change, codekaka initiates a dialog
 	```
 	Pull request was made succesfully and this is a small sized Pull Request.
 Do you still want me to run analysis?

-	                    Reply with run all if you want to run.
+	s1: Code coverage
+	s2: Code Duplication
+	s3: Dependency Analysis
+	s4: Documentation
+	run all: To run all the above analysis

+	Please reply with s1, s2, s3, s4 or 'run all' for the respective analysis
+	Example 1: To run Code coverage, Code Duplication, reply with "run s1,s2"
+	Example 2: To run all the analysis, reply with "run all".
+	Note: Reply commands are not case sensitive.
 	```

 	* 9b.
 Use case 2: For medium size change, codekaka does not wait and provides all the analysis